Suilend

 This is a risk that the Suilend smart contracts get exploited to steal or permanently freeze funds.
 This risk is inherent to all smart contracts and can never be fully eliminated, but can be mitigated in various ways.

-• Suilend has undergone audits by Zellic and Ottersec.
+• Suilend has undergone .

 • Suilend has a bug bounty program which will pay up to $1MM if a smart contract critical vulnerability is found, in order to encourage responsible disclosure rather than hacking.